Q: When will I hear about the status of my reservation request?

 - Sunday: Holy Eucharist at 9 am and 11:15 am

 Q: What about bringing a group to special services like Christmas or Easter?

-A: Many of our special services require free passes for admission.
+A: Many of our special services require passes for admission.
 Please check here for information on upcoming special services.
 As always, you would need to reserve your visit if you plan to attend.

 Q: What accommodations does the Cathedral make for special needs accessibility?